3246251196/adtools_testing/README.md

 instead, it is expected that those Shared Libraries will exist on the AmigaOne machine invoking the test.

-The script named "run_<test case variant name>.script" executes the test executable, records the STDOUT and STDERR, compares STDOUT to an expected set of results and reports the result as:
+The script named "run_*.script" executes the test executable, records the STDOUT and STDERR, compares STDOUT to an expected set of results and reports the result as:
 - PASS    (there was no difference),